2010 United Kingdom general election in Scotland

-A general election was held in the United Kingdom on 6 May 2010 and all 59 seats in Scotland were contested.
-The election result in Scotland was unusual in that there wasn't any change of seats from the 2005 general election, although the Labour Party took back two seats that it had lost in by-elections.
+A general election was held in the United Kingdom on Thursday, 6 May 2010 and all 59 seats in Scotland were contested.
+The election result in Scotland was unusual in that there wasn't any change of seats from the previous general election in 2005, although the Labour Party took back two seats that it had lost at by-elections.
 This was the last general election at which the Labour Party won a majority of seats and plurality of votes in Scotland until 2024.